1960s Remodel Remedy

 Let’s dive right in.

 Time to Take Action

 cracks & elevation differences in foundation

 Debi is our customer in Carmel, California.
 We started our journey with Debi in November 2018.
-She initially reached out to us with an inquiry about our 12×12 Sealed Saltillo tile in the Manganese & Antique finishes.
+She initially contacted us inquiring about our 12×12 Sealed Saltillo tile in the Manganese & Antique finishes.
 We sent a price estimate to her for 1100 square feet of both finishes.

 Shortly after receiving her price estimates, she ordered samples.